 Just by using a variety of fruits in the refrigerator and a little milk or oats, they have completed their breakfast in 5 minutes.

 This tasteful treat was first sold on the West Coast of the US in the 1930s.
-But not until the 1980s when the term “smoothies” be used more commonly.
+But it was not until the 1980s that people used the term “smoothies” more commonly.

 However, it is not good to only get nutrition from fruit for a long time.
 Therefore, many variations require protein powder or other supplements, and you can try them out.

 When it comes to American cuisine, you will probably think of large sandwiches, bread, or buns filled with meats, salads, or seafood.
 If you are curious about them, let’s discover some bread-based dishes in this culinary culture.

 This sourdough has quite ancient origins, from ancient Egypt to European variations, then arrived in America in 1849 (following the Gold Rush).
 They are now becoming a specialty of California, especially San Francisco.

 Sourdough bread is easy to eat since it can pair with any toppings, just like regular bread.
 It is mainly based on your preferences.
 Fresh fruit toppings are also a good idea.